Behind the Design:

 atmos x Nike Air Max2 Light

-Since 2001, Nike and Japanese retailer, atmos, have created classic, coveted sneakers, thanks to bold color and material explorations that bridge past and present.
-Last year, during a meeting in Portland, atmos’ Hirofumi “Koji” Kojima and Hidefumi Hommyo were excited to learn about the revival of a vibrant 1994 runner, the Nike Air Max2 Light.
+Since 2001, Nike and Japanese retailer atmos have created classic, coveted sneakers, thanks to bold colour and material explorations that bridge the past and present.
+Last year, during a meeting in Portland, atmos' Hirofumi "Koji" Kojima and Hommyo Hidefumi were excited to learn about the revival of a vibrant 1994 runner, the Nike Air Max2 Light.
 They wanted to make it their most extreme collaboration yet.

-Koji, Hommyo, and Nike Sportswear designers created a new collection inspired by retro running gear and the intersection of various ‘90s subcultures.
-Koji, in particular, remembered a similar juxtaposition process from his youth — cutting and pasting magazine images onto his wall.
-The collection takes this collaged, ‘90s-focused approach to a jacket, pants, bag, hat, and two versions of the Air Max2 Light (one exclusive to atmos stores).
+Koji, Hommyo and Nike Sportswear designers created a new collection inspired by retro running gear and the intersection of various '90s subcultures.
+Koji, in particular, remembered a similar juxtaposition process from his youth—cutting and pasting magazine images onto his wall.
+The collection takes this collaged, '90s-focused approach to a jacket, trousers, a bag, a hat and two versions of the Air Max2 Light (one exclusive to atmos stores).

-“The first Air Max2 Light colorway is a super flashy and aggressive combination of colors, while the other one is a more modest, black-based colorway,” says Koji, atmos’ Creative Director, who helped identify 12 vintage apparel references for the shoe’s patchwork.
-The shoe also features asymmetrical embroidery and screen-printing, pronounced stitching, and a clear, plastic version of the original, jagged overlay.
-Laces come in orange, yellow, and purple options.
+"The first Air Max2 Light colourway is a super-flashy and aggressive combination of colours, while the other one is a more modest, black-based colourway", says Koji, atmos' Creative Director, who helped identify 12 vintage apparel references for the shoe's patchwork.
+The shoe also features asymmetrical embroidery and screen-printing, pronounced stitching and a clear, plastic version of the original, jagged overlay.
+Laces come in orange, yellow and purple options.